gheenie/devops-mocks/README.md

 ```

 So this works but - shock!!! - it has no unit tests!!!
 This is, of course, unacceptable.
 Your task is to write some.
 A test suite has been prepared with some specifications for behaviour we want to test for.
 However, they have not been implemented.
 You should implement these tests, making use of `Mock`s and `patch`es where necessary.
 The code as written should pass the required tests.
 But if you complete those tests, feel free to write new ones making more rigorous checks on `NumberCruncher` and `NumberRequester` behaviour.
 If you think something is wrong, fix it!

+## Installation and Set Up
+1. You will need Python 3.10.6.
+Make sure that your `pyenv` installation has this available.
+1. Fork and clone the repository.
+1. Create a virtual environment.
+1. Activate the environment and run `pip install -r requirements.txt`
+1. Ensure that you can access the `cruncher` classes in the REPL as shown in the example above.

 ## Hint - Multiple Patches
 You may want to `patch` several things at the same time.
 There are a number of ways to accomplish this.